Non-Euclidean High-Order Smooth Convex Optimization: High-Order Smooth Convex or Structured Optimization

-where $\circled{1}$ uses the bound above in \citep[Lemma 2.5]{song2019unified} and the guarantee on $y_k$. \end{proof} \begin{remark} The function $F$ has a global minimizer, and thus at least one critical point.
-This is due to $F$ being a polynomial of degree $q$ plus the $(q+\nu)$-homogeneous term $\frac{1}{\hat{\lambda}(q+1)}\norm{y-x_k}^{q+\nu}$ and so it is continuous and tends to $+\infty$ in every direction.
+\begin{remark} The function $F$ has a global minimizer, and thus at least one critical point, which is what we need to approximate in order to implement the inexact proximal oracle.
+This is due to $F$ being a polynomial of degree $\q$ plus the $(\q+\nu)$-homogeneous term $\frac{1}{\hat{\lambda}(\q+1)}\norm{y-x_k}^{\q+\nu}$ and so it is continuous and tends to $+\infty$ in every direction.
 Finding an approximate critical point does not require any further interaction with any oracle from $f$.
-Since $f$ is convex, in the cases $q =1$ and $q=2$, its Taylor expansion, and thus $F$, is also convex. \end{remark}
+Convexity of $F$ is not required in order to find an approximate critical point in a tractable way in several contexts, but it usually enables to solve such a problem faster, cf. \citep{carmon2021lower}.
+Note that since $f$ is convex, in the cases $\q =1$ and $\q=2$, its Taylor expansion, and thus $F$, is also convex.
+We also show in \cref{prop:convexity_of_taylor_subproblems} that for $\p \in (1, 2]$ (and similarly in general for norms whose square is strongly convex with respect to itself) the Taylor subproblems of \cref{lemma:inexact_criterion_w_taylor_expansion} are in fact also convex for all other cases $\q \geq 3$, as long as $\sigma \leq \frac{\p-1}{\q-1}$.
+Note that in this case the right hand side of this condition is in $(0, 1)$.